 I have to admit that I really didn’t know anything about football (soccer).
 Thus, living in Argentina, I had to develop a bit of knowledge and understanding on the topic.
 Football culture is simply H-U-G-E here.

-So, if you’re planning on moving to Argentina, do yourself a favor and familiarizing yourself with “la Boca”, “River Plate”, “Superclásico”, “La Bombonera” (among others) – you will need this knowledge to relate to the people around you.
+So, if you’re planning on moving to Argentina, do yourself a favour and familiarizing yourself with “la Boca”, “River Plate”, “Superclásico”, “La Bombonera” (among others) – you will need this knowledge to relate to the people around you.